-If you aren’t sure if the problem is your batteries, bring them down and here at Pacific Surrey and Maple
+If you aren’t sure if the problem is your batteries, bring them down and we will test them for you at Pacific Batteries Surrey and Maple Ridge.

 #360, 20170 Stewart Crescent

 9:00 am – 5:30 pm